PedroBarrosG/Calculadora-de-Macronutrientes-Diarios/README.md

 # Calculadora-de-Macronutrientes-Diarios
 Calculadoraingestao
+/n
-Just a program that calculates the basic macronutrients you should ingest daily (see a nutritionist for detailed info about your specific diet)
+This is just a program that calculates the basic macronutrients you should ingest daily (see a nutritionist for detailed info about your specific diet)
 Every person has a specific daily ingestion, don't 100% trust in this program!